gyselroth/monitoring-plugin-system-integrity/README.md

 Keep in mind that this plugin needs a long time to execute.
 Its depends on the size of your system.
 In average you should execute this service check once a day with a timeout of 800s.

-Note that there are multiple timeouts in the (nrpe) monitoring eco system:
+Note that there are three different timeouts in the (nrpe/icinga2) monitoring eco system:
 (Of course you can execute this check using different ways, for example ssh or icinga2 itself)

+Monitoring Checkcommand Timeout

+    timeout = 8m

-(Icina2) nrpe timeout
+NRPE Plugin timeout

     vars.nrpe_timeout = 800